DhruvKinger/Pie-Shop/README.md

 ## Contribute
 + For reporting bug about an incorrect file not being processed, open a new issue.
 + PRs are always welcome to improve exisiting system and documentation too.:thumbsup:

 ## Development
+The backend of the system is developed on *[MSSQL SERVER](https://www.microsoft.com/en-au/sql-server/sql-server-downloads)* and it is free and open source.
+You just need to download this and installed it on your pc and it will be integrated with the Frontend in the Visual Studio 2017.
+The front end is built on *[ASP.NET Core]*, you can use that in Visual Studio an OpenSource Platform Developed By Microsoft.Bootstrap Files are used too[Bootstrap v2.2.2](http://bootstrapdocs.com/v2.2.2/docs/).
-+ It is developed in Asp.Net Core 2.1 and Entity Framework Core is used with it.
+Entity Framework Core is used with the Code First approach followed In the project.

 ## Setup